HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Morning espresso with a view in Naples

-Espresso was originally conceived as a drink easily and quickly prepared but became ingrained in the culture enthralled with flavor and enjoying life’s simple pleasures.
-Taking time for an espresso during the day is no longer part of a scheme for cafes and instead represents the ideal of Italian culture, where people enjoy moments out of their day, whether for breakfast, after lunch, or during dessert.
+Espresso was originally conceived as a drink easily and quickly prepared, but became ingrained in a culture enthralled with flavor and enjoying life’s simple pleasures.
+Taking time for an espresso during the day is no longer part of a scheme for cafés.
+Instead, it represents the ideal of Italian culture, where people enjoy moments out of their day, whether for breakfast, after lunch, or during dessert.

 It is the simplicity that shines through an Italian espresso and gives you the chance to taste the classic high quality.
-Whether on a food tour, a walking tour around a city, or simply enjoying a snack at a traditional cafe, you can find the drink that evokes the Italian spirit.
+Whether on a food tour, a walking tour around a city, or simply enjoying a snack at a traditional café, you can find a drink that evokes the Italian spirit.

 Vineyards in Tuscany